elharony/google-mobile-web-specialist-certification-guide/README.md

+> **⚠ UPDATE: Unfortunately this Google Certification is no longer exists with no announced reason.
+That's really sad, but I will leave this repo as per your request.
+All resources are very helpful and still valid.
+Happy learning! 👌**

 # Google Mobile Web Specialist Certification Guide
 If you are looking for becoming a Mobile Web Specialist by Google - *like me* - this guide will be our best friend in this journey!